This article will help you:

 Earlier, we mentioned that all your active users would fall into one of three groups: new, current, or resurrected.
 Let's define those terms:

-- A new user is one who has logged the event you specified in Step One above for the first time.
-Amplitude will count that user as new for one full interval after the first event is received.
+- A new user is one who is new in Amplitude as a whole within one usage interval of whenever they performed the event.
+Amplitude will count that user as new for one full interval after their first event is received.

-- A current user is one who was active in the previous usage interval (day, week, or month).
+- A current user is one who logged the specified event in the current interval and also in the previous usage interval (day, week, or month).
 For example, a user who was active on January 1st and January 2nd would be considered a current user on January 2nd for a daily lifecycle chart.

-- A resurrected user is an active user who was not active for the previous interval (day, week, or month), or longer.
+- A resurrected user is a user who logged the specified event in the current interval but did not log the event in the previous interval (day, week, or month), or longer.
 For example, a user who was not active on January 1st, but fired the specified event on January 2nd would be considered a resurrected user on January 2nd for a daily lifecycle chart.

 Each of these groups is represented in the green and blue bar of the histogram.

 We also have dormant users, represented by the red bar.
-A dormant user is one who did not log the event you've specified, but who was active during the previous time period (day, week, or month).
+A dormant user is one who did not log the event you've specified, but who was had logged the specified event during the previous time period (day, week, or month).
 For example, a user who was active on January 1st but not active on January 2nd would be considered a dormant user on January 2nd.

 There are also two other views for your Lifecycle chart: Dormant, and Pulse.